athapliyal/OffersManagement.UI/README.md

 ### Pending stuff (in order of importance)
 - Infinite scroll
-- React App and API to Azure as CI/CD
+- React App to Azure as CI/CD
 - Translation management tool and Figma